• Skip to primary navigation

 • Tomatoes: Use meaty slicing tomatoes, like Beefsteak tomatoes.
 Avoid using sauce tomatoes (like Romas) as they contain more moisture than you want for a sandwich.

 • Red onion: Slice the onion as thinly as possible.
+I like to use a vegetable peeler for this.

 • Italian Salad Dressing: Use any store-bought of homemade Italian dressing that you enjoy.